idaholab/TMAP8/doc/content/getting_started/hpc.md

 module load use.moose moose-dev
 ```

-and a set of appropriate MOOSE dependency modules will be loaded for use.
+A set of appropriate MOOSE dependency modules will be loaded for use.
 Note that these modules
 +require activation+ each time you log in.

 ## Step Three: Clone TMAP8